recurss/recurss.github.io/README.md

 1. One you are happy with your specimen, take a png screenshot of it.
 Name the screenshot the same as your post (except with `.png` instead of `.txt`) and add the screenshot file in the `previews` directory

-    Please make sure you screenshot:
+    Please make sure your screenshot:

     - Does not include any browser chrome.
     - Is at most 1200px wide.